-3. Give them plenty of ways to use the language with classmates.
+3. Give them plenty of ways to use speak French with classmates.

-If you want some structured speaking activities, my store is FULL of them!
+If you want some structured French speaking activities, you’ll find them at my TpT store!
 I have speaking cards, interviews, skits, and Find Someone Who activities for all levels.

 To make it handier, I also made a printable sheet with the English translations for them to keep in their binders.

 5. Don’t have a lot of idle time in your classes.

 The minute students have free time, they will speak to their friends in English.
 This is natural, but needs to be discouraged.